syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Getting-Started.md

 ## Enable Editing

-You can enable Editing in TreeGrid using `EditSettings` illustrated in the following code example.
+You can enable editing in TreeGrid by using `EditSettings` property and it is illustrated in the following code example.

 {% highlight CSHTML %}